ryanmchoi/manifestmatchmaking/README.md

 ### INSTALLATION:

-1.Download the repository to your local machine.
+1. Download the repository to your local machine.

-2.Open the project in Android Studio.
+2. Open the project in Android Studio.

-3.Make sure you have a valid Android device connected to the emulator.
+3. Make sure you have a valid Android device connected to the emulator.

 ### RUNNING APPLICATION: